daesystephens/daesystephens.github.io/structurewebpageswithHTML.md

 - Diagrams
 - Code samples
 - Text that supports the main body of an article<br />

 The ```<figure>``` element should also contain a ```<figcaption>``` element which provides a text decription for the content of the ```<figure>``` element.<br />

 **<div>**<br />
 The ```<div>``` element will remain an important way to group together related elements.<br />

 **```<a>```**<br />
 HTML5 allows web page authors to place an ```<a>``` element around a block level element that contains child elements.
-This allows you to turn an entire block into a link.
+This allows you to turn an entire block into a link.<br />

 **Helping Older Browsers Understand HTML5**<br />
 You should include this line in CSS
 ```css